Welcome to Reception!

 At Belgrave ST. Peter's we encourage children to recognise, understand and develop their character traits or strengths.
 It is these character strengths that make us unique and by using these ‘character strengths’ we develop and grow to be the best version of ourselves.
 At the heart of character education is creating a culture in and out of school where children are given every opportunity to rehearse and strengthen their sense of themselves (for more information about the character strengths visit our 'character education' section on the website).

-Each character has superhero character strengths and we will be using our Friday celebration assembly to celebrate these strengths.
+Each character has superhero character strengths and we will be using our Friday celebration assembly (class based due to COVID guidelines) to celebrate these strengths.
 Each week we will focus on a different character and celebrate all of the fantastic ways in which children demonstrate their strengths in school.